Zlvsky/Zlvsky/README.md

 - 🏠 Based in Białystok, Poland

-- 💻 Currently building portfolio meanwhile making Wordpress based websites
+- 💻 Currently working full-time as a React Developer

+- 🎬 Planning to become React + Node.js fullstack

 - 💬 I'm open for job opportunities aswell as project collabs